n0ur/testing/README.md

 The testing process reveals many details that are usually overlooked.

-You start with the fundementals.
-With the most basic ideas.
+You start with the fundementals, with the most basic ideas.